Pests in Gardens and Landscapes: Quick Tips

 - Use herbicides for special-problem situations before establishing new plantings or for difficult-to-control perennial weeds.

-- Herbicides can injure desirable plants in landscape plantings, so use these products with great care.
+- Herbicides can injure desirable plants in the landscape, so use these products with great care.